Baden Powell (mathematician): Ordination

 Powell was ordained as a priest of the Church of England in 1821, having served as curate of Midhurst, Sussex.
 His first living was as Vicar of Plumstead, Kent, of which the advowson was owned by his family.
 He immediately began his scientific work there, starting with experiments on radiant heat.

 Marriages and children

 Powell married three times, and had fourteen children in total.
-In 1870 all his children adopted the surname "Baden-Powell".
+His widow changed the last name of the surviving children of his third marriage to "Baden-Powell".

 Powell's first marriage on 21 July 1821 to Eliza Rivaz (died 13 March 1836) was childless.

 His second marriage on 27 September 1837 to Charlotte Pope (died 14 October 1844) produced one son and three daughters: